-Art history is not only inherently interdisciplinary, engaging streams of inquiry across the College, but also inherently hands-on.
-Goucher’s Art History students work closely with exhibitions in Goucher’s Silber Art Gallery, with objects in Goucher’s Art and Artifact Collection, and with documents in Goucher’s Special Collections and Archives.
-Our students interact with museum professionals at the Baltimore Museum of Art and the Walters Art Gallery, as well as in Galleries and community events that contribute to Baltimore’s vibrant contemporary art scene.
-They pursue internships in Baltimore and the Mid-Atlantic, and they complete special projects and independent studies that engage area collections.
-Many art history students opt to concentrate in our Arts Administration program, which prepares them for careers in museums, cultural institutions, and a variety of non-profit organizations.
+Art history is not only inherently interdisciplinary, engaging streams of inquiry across the college, but also inherently hands-on.
+Goucher’s art history students work closely with exhibitions in Goucher’s Silber Art Gallery, objects in the Art and Artifact Collection, and documents in the Special Collections and Archives.
+Students interact with museum professionals at the Baltimore Museum of Art and the Walters Art Gallery, as well as in galleries and community events that contribute to Baltimore’s vibrant art scene.
+Students pursue internships in the region and complete special projects and independent studies that engage area collections.
+Many students concentrate in our Arts Management Program, which prepares them for careers in museums, cultural institutions, and a variety of nonprofit organizations.

-Visit the Office of International Studies for more information.
+Visit the Office of Global Education for more information.